 About Maria Loyez

 Maria is Chief Customer Officer at Australian Ethical Super.
 She is responsible for sales, marketing and customer experience to help drive business growth, which in turn increases positive impact on society.
-Maria has more than 20 years strategic marketing, CX and leadership experience having previously held senior roles at neo-bank Volt, SocietyOne, OFX, AMP, Optus, and Virgin.
+Maria has more than 20 years of strategic marketing, CX and leadership experience having previously held senior roles at neo-bank Volt, SocietyOne, OFX, AMP, Optus, and Virgin.